Maldives: Geography

-Only near the southern end of this natural coral barricade do two open passages permit safe ship navigation from one side of the Indian Ocean to the other through the territorial waters of Maldives.
+Only near the southern end of this natural coral barricade do two open passages permit safe ship navigation from one side of the Indian Ocean to the other through the territorial waters of the Maldives.
 For administrative purposes, the Maldivian government organised these atolls into 21 administrative divisions.
-The largest island of Maldives is that of Gan, which belongs to Laamu Atoll or Hahdhummathi Maldives.
+The largest island of the Maldives is that of Gan, which belongs to Laamu Atoll or Hahdhummathi Maldives.
 In Addu Atoll, the westernmost islands are connected by roads over the reef (collectively called Link Road), and the total length of the road is 14 km.

-Maldives is the lowest country in the world, with maximum and average natural ground levels of only 2.4 m and 1.5 m above sea level, respectively.
+The Maldives is the lowest country in the world, with maximum and average natural ground levels of only 2.4 m and 1.5 m above sea level, respectively.
 In areas where construction exists, however, this has been increased to several metres.
 More than 80 per cent of the country's land is composed of coral islands which rise less than one metre above sea level.
-As a result, Maldives are in danger of being submerged due to rising sea levels.
-The Intergovernmental Panel on Climate Change has warned that, at current rates, sea-level rise would be high enough to make Maldives uninhabitable by 2100.
+As a result, the Maldives are in danger of being submerged due to rising sea levels.
+The Intergovernmental Panel on Climate Change has warned that, at current rates, sea-level rise would be high enough to make the Maldives uninhabitable by 2100.